 It doesn’t hurt that Moheno is also a brilliant tunesmith and an equally distinctive singer.
 She has the torchy noir blues thing down cold, but the blues is just a skeleton for her.
 She starts with a classic sound and builds from there with the reverb turned up all the way, on everything from the drums to the piano to the guitars.
 The songs also reveal that she’s just as much at home in classic soul music and even rockabilly.
 What might be most impressive about this album is that although there’s a constantly shifting cast of characters in the guitar chair, the sound remains the same all the way through: the faces may change but Moheno’s bleak vision doesn’t.

-Moheno modulates her cool, uncluttered, mentholated vocals with just the hint of a smile that only distracts from her nonchalantly dangerous persona: Bliss Blood or Julie Christie in a particularly apprehensive moment come to mind.
+Moheno modulates her cool, uncluttered, mentholated vocals with just the hint of a smile that only distracts from her nonchalantly dangerous persona: Bliss Blood or June Christy in a particularly apprehensive moment come to mind.
 And as much as there’s plenty of mayhem implied throughout the album, Moheno plays the kind of femme fatale who strolls more or less unscathed out of the mist of 4 AM gunsmoke as the credits roll, ready for the sequel.

 Lead guitarist Dylan Charles channels Marc Ribot noir skronk on the opening track, Time Well Spent, over Jenifer Jackson drummer Greg Wieczorek’s slow, slinky pulse as Moheno launches into her cruel tale of deceit and revenge: